peorth80/aws-developer-associate-notes-DVA-C02/1-aws-fundamentals/elb.md

   * Load balancing based on hostname in URL
 * Basically, they’re awesome for micro services & container-based application (example: Docker & Amazon ECS)
 * Has a port mapping feature to redirect to a dynamic port
-* In comparison, we would need to create one Classic Load Balancer per application before.That was very expensive and inefficient!
+* In comparison, we would need to create one Classic Load Balancer per application before.
+That was very expensive and inefficient!
 * Good to Know
     * Stickiness can be enabled at the target group level
         * Same request goes to the same instance